jonathanoneill/jonathanoneill.github.io/_posts/2014-07-16-blog-moved-to-github-pages.markdown

 ### Step 5: Update DNS

-Update DNS record to customize the domain name.
+Update your domains DNS and add a CNAME record:

+`www.jonathanoneill.net        CNAME  jonathanoneill.github.io`

+Add a file called "CNAME" to the root of your repository containing the follwing:

+`www.jonathanoneill.net`